Rocky road is a great, no bake dessert, perfect for Christmas parties but tastes just as delicious any time of the year.

 What better excuse is there to indulge in this chocolatey goodness?
 The only problem I have, is that I just can’t stop eating it.
 But hey, it’s nearly Christmas, right?
 I hear that calories don’t count at Christmas.
 Should that be untrue, the extra pounds I gain, will keep me warm over winter.

 A basic rocky road recipe is still great as it is, but these have an extra addition of soft amaretti biscuits in the mix, that’s what makes this a Christmas rocky road.
 The amaretti also gives the slices a crumbly, soft texture which will just melt in your mouth.
+You can also try making a white chocolate and biscoff rocky road with this recipe too.

 Rocky road slices are great for sharing too.
 Not only because your friends will totally love it, but because you can even out the balance if everyone is indulging.
 Pounds gained together are pounds you won’t notice, right?